-Developer Anna Anthropy manages this small, eclectic batch of selected shareware titles and, most significantly, a large archive of classic gaming publications, including 250 issues of fantasy/sci-fi gaming magazine Dragon.
+Game designer Anna Anthropy manages this small, eclectic batch of selected shareware titles and a collection of classic gaming publications, including 250 issues of fantasy/sci-fi gaming magazine Dragon.

 Break Into Chat collects information and downloads for BBS door games – multiplayer games which connect with bulletin board systems.
 Given the niche format and the technical challenge of running these games, this site has some of the only info about these games, including interviews with some of their developers.

 Felipe Pepe’s exhaustive 528-page ebook covers 300 computer role-playing games from 1975 to 2014.
 It hits on everything from the most popular games to the niche titles only known to genre die-hards.
 A fantastic reference source.